zqh0253/finetrainers/README.md

 ## Quickstart

 Clone the repository and make sure the requirements are installed: `pip install -r requirements.txt` and install `diffusers` from source by `pip install git+https://github.com/huggingface/diffusers`.
+The requirements specify `diffusers>=0.32.1`, but it is always recommended to use the `main` branch for the latest features and bugfixes.

 Then download a dataset: